Some of your Questions:

 Q. Can I join a course without registering for credit?

+Anyone under 26-years-of-age is required to participate for credit.
 Those 26 years of age or over may apply as a ‘non-credit participant' at the discretion of the CCSA Executive Director and will be bound by the Western Kentucky University student code of conduct.

 Q. My parents are concerned about me studying abroad by myself.
 How can I speak with them about this?